Intervention/docs/imagehash/beta/api/hash.md

 ## Converting Hashes

-Hash objects can be converted to various formats for storage, transmission, or display.
-All conversions are lossless and can be reversed.
+Hash objects support multiple output formats for storage, transmission, or display.
+All conversions are lossless and reversible.

 ### Convert to Hexadecimal

 > public Hash::toHex(): string

-Convert the hash to a hexadecimal string.
-This is the most common format for storage and is used as the default string representation.
+Convert the hash to hexadecimal.
+This is the most common storage format and the default string representation.

 #### Example